DunZek/ProgrammingFromTheGroundUp/2_computerArchitecture.md

 ## Interpreting Memory
 - Computers are very exact.
 Because they are exact, programmers have to be equally exact.
 A computer has no idea what your program is supposed to do.
 Therefore, it will only do exactly what you tell it to do.
 - Therefore, as a programmer, you need to know exactly how you have your data arranged in memory.
-- Letters, pictures, music, web pages, documents, and anything else are justlong sequences of numbers in the computer, which particular programs know how to interpret.
+- Letters, pictures, music, web pages, documents, and anything else are just long sequences of numbers in the computer, which particular programs know how to interpret.
 - Variable-length data is usually stored separately from the rest.
-If the length of data is variable, we will have an very hard time identifying the next location of data.
+If the length of data is variable, we will have a very hard time identifying the next location of data.
 Therefore, the length of almost all data is fixed.

 ## Data Accessing Methods
 - Processors have a number of different ways of accessing data, known as addressing modes: